Antarctic Blue Whale: Profile and Information

 In the 1900s, whalers hunted aggressively, and this drove them to the edge of extinction.
 Between 1900 and the mid-1960s, they killed about 360,000 blue whales.

-Finally, they came under protection with the 1996 International Whaling Commission, but they have only controlled a slight recovery since then.
+Finally, they came under protection from the 1996 International Whaling Commission but have only controlled a slight recovery since then.

 Species